openSUSE/news-o-o/_posts/2013-10-17-openstack-havana-and-opensuse.markdown

 ## Getting it

 openSUSE 13.1 just [released its RC1](https://news.opensuse.org/?p=16780) and it contains Havana packages.
-Note that a few late Havana packages haveÂ  been released yesterday and are currently getting packaged.
+Note that a few late Havana packages have  been released yesterday and are currently getting packaged.
 If you want to use Havana or start developing for the next release, grab the fresh packages from the Build Service [Cloud:OpenStack:Havana](https://build.opensuse.org/project/show/Cloud:OpenStack:Havana) project.
 For SUSE Linux Enterprise 11 SP3 and openSUSE, see the [OpenStack Portal](https://en.opensuse.org/Portal:OpenStack) page and use the packages from the Build Service.

 For a quick and automated installation of OpenStack, you can use [Quickstart](https://en.opensuse.org/SDB:Cloud_OpenStack_Quickstart) or [devstack](http://en.opensuse.org/SDB:DevStack).
 To get more information about OpenStack Havana, head over to the [OpenStack web page](http://www.openstack.org) and also read the [release notes](https://wiki.openstack.org/wiki/ReleaseNotes/Havana).